-A number of Bermuda registered (re)insurers operate within a group structure.
-This means that an insurer’s financial position and risk profile, and its overall prudential position, may be impacted by being part of a group, both positively and negatively.
-Therefore, the Bermuda Monetary Authority has established a group supervision framework for insurance groups.
-Currently there are approximately 20 insurance groups for which the Authority is the Group Supervisor, since their primary operations are controlled and managed from Bermuda.
+A number of Bermuda registered (re)insurers operate within a group structure; being part of a group may have both a positive and negative impact on an insurer’s financial position, risk profile and overall prudential position.
+Therefore, the Bermuda Monetary Authority established a group supervision framework for insurance groups in which the Authority acts as Group Supervisor since the insurance groups’ primary operations are controlled and managed from Bermuda.
+To access the Bermuda Insurance Group filings, please click here.

 The Authority derives its powers from, and conducts its responsibilities as Group Supervisor under, the Insurance Act 1978 (the Act), as amended; amendments to establish the group supervision framework became effective in March 2010.